niemopen/niem-naming-design-rules/ndr6-outline.md

 ## 3.7 NIEM models in CMF

 XSD as a modeling format supports conformance testing of NIEM XML messages through schema validation.
-But this is of no use to JSON developers working with JSON messages, who have no interest in reading XSD to understand a NIEM message format.
-Nor do developers working with any other serialization.
-In addition, software to read model information from an XML schema document pile is hard to write, which means working with NIEM XSD is a serious obstacle to NIEM tool developers.
+But JSON developers (and developers working with other formats) cannot use XSD to validate their messages.
+Nor do they want to read XSD specifications of message content.
+CMF is an alternative modeling format supporting these developers.

-CMF is NIEM's answer to those difficulties – an alternative modeling format to support non-XML message developers and NIEM tool developers.
-CMF is a NIEM-based data specification like any other.
+CMF is a NIEM-based message specification.
 A NIEM data model expressed in CMF is a NIEM message, and like any NIEM message, can be converted between XML, JSON, and any other supported serialization.

 The rules for CMF model files are given in [section XX]().
 They are much less complex than those for XSD.